 Prices are high and seem to be staying there.
 You can expect to pay between $150-250 during the week and $225-400 or even more on the weekends.
 It's hard to believe they can keep those prices when there are $59 rooms going unfilled on The Strip right now at other hotels, but there is something undeniably special about this place that seems to make people think it's worth paying that much.
 This puts them in the same neighborhood as hotels like Bellagio, Venetian, and Wynn Las Vegas and if that's the kind of budget you want to spend, you'd do very well spending it here.
 Note that they have added a $39.68 (incl. tax) resort fee on top of the nightly rate, among the highest in Vegas.

 The Cosmo also charges for parking like most of the other major resorts on The Strip these days.
-Rates are $7 for up to 4 hours and $10 per day for both self and valet parking.
+Rates are $7 for up to 4 hours and $10 per day for self parking and $13 for up to four hours and $18 per day for valet parking.

 The overall vibe of the place is contemporary, hip, and young.
 Most of the people I talked to who were under 40 loved it and those that were over 40 were mixed at best.